studeo14/dtp/README.md

 Tells the code to classify the sentences.
 #### -f, --file
 The input project or text file.
-#### -n, --new-project
-Tell the code to interpret the input file as a text file to be turned into a new project.
-The new project file will be `INPUTFILE.project`.
 #### -s, --signal-names
 This tells the code to add the signal names in `SIGNALFILE` to the project.
 This input file follows the following line-delimited format: